FSC AND TIMBER LEGALITY

 For this reason, several governments have, in the last decade, adopted ‘legislation for timber legality’: laws that ban the trading of timber that is harvested illegally anywhere on the planet.
 To prevent purchase and sales of timber products connected to illegal harvesting, these governments require companies to apply ‘due diligence’.

 FSC fully supports this legality legislation, which is currently in place in the USA, the EU, and Australia.
-However, it is worth noting that both USA and EU legislation does not recognize private certification as automatic evidence of compliance.
+However, it is worth noting that both USA and EU legislation does not recognize voluntary certification as automatic evidence of compliance.

 Since 2013, FSC has taken measures to ensure its forest management, chain of custody, and controlled wood standards meet the requirements of these legislations.
 This way, certification can make compliance a simple process (find more information on compliance here).
 In the EU specifically, FSC has improved government officials’ understanding of the value and reliability of FSC certification.